1. What locations are included in the photo speed enforcement pilot?

 46. If other municipalities want to adopt this practice, does that require another legislation change?

-The legislation and regulation changes that were made for the pilot project are very specific to the locations that are involved - Highway 1 east between Pilot Butte and White City, on Highway 12 at Martensville, Circle Drive in Saskatoon, Ring Road in Regina, the intersection of Highway 1 and 9th Ave. in Moose Jaw, and the selected school zones in Regina, Saskatoon and Moose Jaw.
+The legislation and regulation changes that were made for the pilot project were very specific to the locations involved - Highway 1 east between Pilot Butte and White City (no longer included in pilot), Highway 12 at Martensville (no longer included in pilot), Circle Drive in Saskatoon, Ring Road in Regina, the intersection of Highway 1 and 9th Ave. in Moose Jaw, and the selected school zones in Regina, Saskatoon and Moose Jaw.

 47. How long after an offence does it take to receive an offence notice/ticket?